daveredfern/daveredfern/content/_posts/2017-02-19-enabling-a-chance-for-something-to-happen.md

 ---
-title: "Enabling a Chance for Something to Happen"
+title: "Enabling a chance for something to happen"
 date: "2017-02-19"
 tags: [Favorite, Inspiration]
 ---